Hate crimes, budget cuts dominate interrupted General Assembly session

 Mixed in with the uncertainty of the global pandemic was a suspension of the legislative session in mid-March.
 The legislature didn’t return to Atlanta until three months later for a home stretch that saw the General Assembly in session on 11 of 12 days, with only Father’s Day off for lawmakers to catch their breaths.

-“It was a challenging session,” House Speaker David Ralston, R-Blue Ridge, said minutes after the final gavel fell Friday night.
+“It was a challenging session,” House Speaker David Ralston, R-Blue Ridge, said minutes after the final gavel fell Friday night, June 26.
 “So many things happened during the suspended time.
 When we left here, we didn’t know how long we’d be gone.”

 With that as a backdrop, lawmakers spent much of the resumed session negotiating passage of a landmark hate-crimes bill.

-The bill, sponsored by Rep. Chuck Efstration, R-Dacula, was hustled though both chambers in the General Assembly last Wednesday, prompting the legislature’s longest serving member, Rep. Calvin Smyre, to call it his best piece of work.
+The bill, sponsored by Rep. Chuck Efstration, R-Dacula, was hustled though both chambers in the General Assembly, prompting the legislature’s longest serving member, Rep. Calvin Smyre, to call it his best piece of work.

 “I’ve had a lot, a lot, a lot of moments in my career,” said Smyre, D-Columbus, who co-sponsored the bill.
 “But today is my finest.”